Arthur "Daddy" Black: Numbers racket

+A daguerreotype mugshot of Arthur James Black, a.k.a.
+Daddy Black.
+Arrest, July 1932, Lottery Kingpin.

 In the 1930s, Black was being referred to in the press as a "numbers king."
 Although, investigative journalist determined that he was only the frontman for two white men who actually owned and operated the syndicate.

 In 1932, violence increased in Providence among rival gambling groups.
 The police raided Black's home as part of a crackdown on gang activity and illegal lotteries.
 In one raid, officers confiscated more than $5,000 in cash and charged Black and several associates with lottery-related offenses.
 The violent "numbers war" also attracted police and federal investigations into tax evasion and organized crime.

 In one case, the Providence Sunday Journal described how Black personally paid the $75 fine for a "numbers runner".

 Black was shot and killed on the evening of September 24, 1932, at his home office at 160 Cranston Street, Providence, when men entered his home and opened fire.
-His bodyguard was injured when he tried to project Black.
+His bodyguard was injured when he tried to protect Black.
 Black's wife called the police but Black died 45 minutes later at a local hospital.

 Black was survived by his wife, two sisters and a brother.
 Black's funeral drew thousands in a large outpouring of grief.
 He was buried in his naval uniform, the uniform of a chief machinist's mate.

 Black's widow, Luella, later lost a legal battle for an insurance payout, with the state supreme court ruling that his death had been the result of a crime.

 Trial

 Black's murder drew significant public attention.
 The police initially suspected rival gangs were trying to seize control of Black's territory.
-However, when they questioned six suspects, five confessed to traveling from New York to rob him.
+However, when they questioned six suspects, five confessed to traveling to Providence to rob him.
 A sixth was charged as an accessory.

 The subsequent trial was one of the most sensational in Rhode Island history.
 On November 15, 1932, the jury visited the crime scene.
 A number of eyewitnesses identified Webster Barnwell, as the actual defendant who fired the fatal shot.
 The defense argued that the police had coerced the confessions with physical threats and promises of leniency.
-The defense also asserting that accused didn't intend to rob Black, but only wanted to ask for jobs.
+The defense also asserted that the accused didn't intend to rob Black, but only wanted to ask for jobs.
 The jury found the five men guilty of first-degree murder and the sixth guilty of accessory.
 In December 1932, the judge sentenced all six to life imprisonment.

 Black's killers were later paroled or had their sentences commuted by Governor J. Howard McGrath in 1945.
-Later news articles report that one of Black's former associates went on to become prominent in the Patriarca crime family.
+Later news articles report that one of Black's former associates, Enrico Tameleo, went on to become prominent in the Patriarca crime family.